Best Paw Patrol Toys for 5 Year Olds

 Figures vs. vehicles is a real choice.
 Some kids are vehicle kids and some are figure kids.
 If you are not sure which your child prefers, watch how they play with toys they already have.
 Do they push cars around, or do they hold characters and talk for them?

 Bigger is not always better.
 The large tower playsets look impressive but tend to have more parts that can break or go missing.
-A well-made smaller vehicle or figure pack often gets more consistent play than an expensive centerpiece toy that ends up disappointing.
+A well-made single vehicle or figure pack often gets more consistent play than a large centerpiece toy that ends up disappointing.

 Five is near the edge of peak Paw Patrol interest.
 Some kids are still completely into it at 5, while others are starting to move toward other shows.
-If your child is on the fence, a smaller, less expensive pick is a safer bet than a big investment piece.
+If your child is on the fence, a smaller single-character pick is a safer bet than a large set.

 Check age recommendations and small parts warnings.
 Several of these sets include projectiles, small figures, or pieces that are not appropriate for younger siblings in the home.
 Always check the current age recommendation and small-parts warning on the listing before buying.